Alien Resurrection: Sequel

 At the 2014 Hero Complex Film Festival, Sigourney Weaver hinted that she would be interested in returning to the role of Ripley, saying: "Had we done a fifth one, I don't doubt that her humanity would have prevailed.
 I do feel like there is more story to tell.
 I feel a longing from fans for the story to be finished.
 I could imagine a situation where we finish telling the story."
 She was quoted: "I don't think Alien belongs on Earth popping out of a haystack, which is where I was afraid it was going to go.
 I feel it should take place in the far reaches of the universe where no one in their right mind would go.
 There are very few filmmakers that I can think of that I would want to entrust this to."

 In 2017, 20th Century Fox was rumored to be reassessing the state of the franchise after the lukewarm reception to Covenant, although they have not released an official statement to that effect.
 According to Collider.com, there will be only one additional prequel film before a soft-reboot is made to the Alien universe consisting of a new series of Alien films with brand-new, original characters as well as a new setting.
 At the 2019 CinemaCon, following The Walt Disney Company's acquisition of 21st Century Fox, it was officially confirmed that future Alien films were currently in development.
+Fede Álvarez would be writing and directing the film, which was now titled Alien: Romulus.
+The film, which is set between Alien (1979) and Aliens (1986), was released on August 16, 2024.